sfomuseum/go-edtf-wasm/README.md

 This will place a copy of the `parse.wasm` binary in `www/wasm/parse.wasm`.

-The binary exposes a single `parse_edtf` function that takes a single string as its input and returns a JSON-encoded [edtf.EDTFDate](https://github.com/sfomuseum/go-edtf#date-spans-or-edtfedtfdate), or nil, as its response.
+The binary exposes a single `parse_edtf` function that takes a single string as its input and returns a JavaScript promise.
+The promise returns a JSON-encoded [edtf.EDTFDate](https://github.com/sfomuseum/go-edtf#date-spans-or-edtfedtfdate) if successful and an error string if not.

 For example (with error handling omitted for the sake of brevity):